tabcat/spec/IPFS_LOG_ENTRY.md

 The **clock** field is used to add more richness to ordering the log.
 When creating new entries:

  - If no other entries are known to exist as part of the log, the entry.clock is set to 0.
- - If entries are known to exist as part of this log, the entry.clock is set to the highest known clock value in the log + 1.
+ - If entries are known to exist as part of this log, the entry.clock is set to the highest known clock value + 1.

 ## Reference Fields